Program Details

 Courses: Environmental Wildlands Studies, Environmental Field Survey, Wildlands Environment and Culture

-Prerequisites: One college level course in environmental studies, environmental science, ecology or similar.
-18 years of age
+Prerequisites: One college course in environmental studies, environmental science, ecology or similar.
+18 years of age.

 Program Costs